RasaHQ/rasa/docs/nlu/old-nlu-change-log.rst

 - Ignore hidden files when listing projects or models
 - Docker Images now run on python 3.6 for better non-latin character set support
 - changed key name for a file in ngram featurizer
-- changed ``jsonObserver`` to generate logs without a record seperator
+- changed ``jsonObserver`` to generate logs without a record separator
 - Improve jsonschema validation: text attribute of training data samples can not be empty
 - made the NLU server's ``/evaluate`` endpoint asynchronous